PsyTeachR/ads-v1/docs/08-wrangle.md

 Let's try some exercises using a dataset you already encountered in Chapter\ \@ref(viz) so that you can see how much more you're able to do with the data now.

 * Save your current Markdown, close it, and open a new Rmd named "survey_data_mad_skillz".
-* In the set-up code chunk, load the tidyverse then load the dataset from https://psyteachr.github.io/ads-v1/data/survey_data.csv into an object named `survey_data`.
+* In the set-up code chunk, load the tidyverse, then load the dataset from https://psyteachr.github.io/ads-v1/data/survey_data.csv into an object named `survey_data`.
 * Use your method of choice to review the dataset and familiarise yourself with its structure.